 Corban University is a private university dedicated to instilling Christ-centered core values into each student that attends.
 Niche.com gave Corban University an overall grade rating of B-, and ranked the school #11 in Best Value Colleges in Oregon.
 At Corban University you’ll find bachelor, master, and doctoral degrees with concentrations within some of the programs.
 Top programs to complete include journalism, biokinetics, biomedical sciences (pre-med track), agribusiness, sports/recreation management, social studies education, Christian ministry, forensic psychology, and political science.
 Graduating from Corban University will give you the necessary education and experience needed to make a impact in your future endeavors.

 4. Multnomah University

 Salary After Attending: $28,236

 Multnomah University is a private Christian-based institution that spiritually uplifts its students so they can transform their communities.
 Niche.com gave Multnomah an overall grade rating of B- and ranked the school #39 for Best Colleges for Religious Studies in America.
-At Multnomah University you can earn your undergraduate or graduate degree with the choice of in-person or online learning.
+At Multnomah University you can earn your undergraduate or graduate degree with the choice of in person or online learning.
 Top subjects to study include accounting, bible/theology, exercise science, psychology, ministry/pastoral leadership, professional sales, and environmental science.
-There is a multitude of other outstanding degrees to choose from all taught by professionals with years of experience in their fields.
+There is a multitude of other outstanding degrees to choose from all taught by professionals with years of experience in the fields.
 As a student in one of these programs, you’ll experience individual attention and hands-on experiences through research projects or internships.